 You can dispute your background check by emailing firstname.lastname@example.org.
 Uber will not review the details of your screening with you, so always go to Checkr first.

 Hundreds of commenters come to me with all sorts of legal scenarios to ask me whether they can pass the background check.
-Nobody other than Uber is able to say whether you’ll pass or not, but generally speaking, you should pass if your criminal history is clean for the past seven years and if your driving record is good.
+Nobody other than Uber is able to say whether you’ll pass or not, but generally speaking you should pass if your criminal history is clean for the past 10 years or so, and if your driving record is good.

 It’s not always clear what falls under the broad labels set out by Uber, so you might not be sure if you can pass.
 Here’s a trick to help you find out if you’ll pass without applying.